agabor/docs/_includes/cloudcode/cloud-code.md

 * ws_disconnect
 * ws_disconnect_error

-"connect" differs from "ws_connect", the former means that the client completed the connect procedure as defined by Parse Live Query protocol, where "ws_connect" just means that a new websocket was created.
+"connect" differs from "ws_connect", the former means that the client completed the connect procedure as defined by MSG Live Query protocol, where "ws_connect" just means that a new websocket was created.

 # Using the Master Key in cloud code
 Set `useMasterKey:true` in the requests that require master key.